-So if you just don’t have the time to get out on the water anymore, or you are looking to upgrade and need to get rid of your old gear, we have some tips to help you to sell your laser sailboat fast.
+So if you just don’t have the time to get out on the water anymore, or you are looking to upgrade and need to get rid of your old gear and make some spare cash at the same time, we have some tips to help you to sell your laser sailboat fast.

 Tips to Sell Your Laser Dinghy Quickly